 Right.

-And you've got a Never Cruise movement, you got a Never Trump movement, which is bigger than the Never Cruise movement.
+You've got a Never Trump movement, which is bigger than the Never Cruise movement.

 And how would you recommend he do it?

-I think you all obviously if you win and the other fellow drops out or concedes, which I think uh Cruz will not do until after California.
+I think you all, obviously, if you win and the other fellow drops out or concedes, which I think Cruz will not do until after California, I think Kasich might leave after Indiana.

-And if he does, if Cruz has not come around and has not endorsed him, his fate will be that of the Rockefeller Romney Scranton crowd who walked away from Barry Goldwater in sixty-four when Nixon and Reagan were out there fighting their hearts out and going down to defeat with Barry, and Nixon and Reagan got the presidency twice, each of them.
+And if he does, if Cruz has not come around and has not endorsed him, his fate will be that of the Rockefeller-Romney-Scranton crowd who walked away from Barry Goldwater in 1964 when Nixon and Reagan were out there fighting their hearts out and going down to defeat with Barry.

 And those fellows were never heard from again.

-Well, I I keep reading these predictions.
+Well, I keep reading these predictions.

-You have to endorse the candidate, or the next time you run, I mean, there are a lot of people said, Look, maybe we didn't like Trump or we did like him, and you walked away from us when we needed you, and now we're not coming with you.
+I mean, there are a lot of people who said, look, maybe we didn't like Trump or we did like him and you walked away from us when we needed you, and now we're not coming with you.

-No matter how bitter he is, I would tell him that at that convention at some point he's got to endorse.
+No matter how bitter he is, I would tell him that at that convention at some point, he's got to endorse.

-Don't you think there's a way to bring Ted Cruz into any type of position that would would satisfy like for example, he's gonna name a list if I'm again I'm only going on your assumption that you think Trump has this wrapped up and quote, only an act of God stops him.
+Don't you think there's a way to bring Ted Cruz into any type of position that would satisfy like, for example, he's going to name a list.

 Would that be nuts?

-I would not that would make that an issue of the campaign.
+That would make that an issue of the campaign.

-Well, he said he's gonna name names.
+Well, he said he's going to name names.

 I will say, did you hear Biden's line?